Mixing Secrets For The Small Studio - Additional Resources

 (To download all WAV examples at once: 59MB ZIP)

-Unmixed Multitracks For Practice Purposes: If you’re looking for something to use for practicing your mixing, check out the 'Mixing Secrets' Free Multitrack Download Library, which contains 345 projects in a variety of different musical styles.
+Unmixed Multitracks For Practice Purposes: If you’re looking for something to use for practicing your mixing, check out the 'Mixing Secrets' Free Multitrack Download Library, which contains more than 500 projects in a variety of different musical styles.
 These are free to download for educational purposes, and can easily be imported into any DAW by copying all the WAVs to the same point in the time-line.

 - Multing In Practice: Here are a few Mix Rescue projects which illustrate a variety of different uses for multing.
 In this article I ended up multing a large number of parts (including the drums, guitars, and vocals) to reflect arrangement changes between sections, whereas in this article I used more ‘micro level’ multing, slicing up drum loops into individual hits for separate processing.
 For this article (from which the screenshot in Figure 5.5 was taken), it was impossible to make any sense of the complex outro vocal arrangement without first multing all the lead and backing vocals into appropriate functional groups.